-The Journey® Student Credit Card is a solid student credit card that should be considered if you have fair credit and need help qualifying for a starter credit card.
+The Journey Student Rewards from Capital One is a solid student credit card that should be considered if you have fair credit and need help qualifying for a starter credit card.
 Not only is it available to consumers with average credit scores, but anyone who is approved can earn 1.25% cash back on their purchases with on-time monthly payments.
 This gives you the ability to improve your credit score and earn cash back with no annual fee, which is hard to beat.

-Still, the 26.96% variable APR is disconcerting, particularly for anyone who may be inclined to carry a balance from time to time.
-For that reason, we believe the Journey® Student Credit Card is best for:
+Still, the 26.99% (Variable) APR is disconcerting, particularly for anyone who may be inclined to carry a balance from time to time.
+For that reason, we believe the Journey Student Rewards from Capital One is best for:

 - Consumers who can’t get approved for other credit cards but want to build credit

 - Anyone who wants to build credit with an unsecured credit card (instead of a secured credit card that requires a cash deposit)